juicedata/juicefs/docs/en/guide/dir-stats.md

    path: /pjdfstest
 ```

-You can also use `juicefs summary $PATH` to list all directory stats:
+You can also use `juicefs summary $PATH` to list all directory statistics:

 ```shell
 $ ./juicefs summary /mnt/jfs/pjdfstest/